• Skip to main content

 Fig. 3 Open Loop Noninverting Amplifier.

-Infinite Open-Loop Gain
+What is Infinite Open-Loop Gain?

 Since the output voltage is not fed back to the input in the open-loop configuration, the input signal is slightly greater than zero, driving the output to saturation level.